Finite Rank Perturbations of Linear Relations and Matrix Pencils: Preliminaries

 \section{Preliminaries}

-Throughout this paper $X$ denotes a linear space over $\K$, where $\K$ stands for the real field $\R$ or the complex field $\C$.
+Throughout this paper $X$ denotes a vector space over $\K$, where $\K$ stands for the real field $\R$ or the complex field $\C$.
+Each subspace $W$ of $X$ determines an equivalence relation in $X$, we say that $x\in X$ is congruent to $y\in X$ if $x-y\in W$.
+Then, we denote by $X/W$ or $\tfrac{X}{W}$ the set of all equivalence classes of $X$ with respect to this equivalence relation. $X/W$ is also a vector space over $\K$, which is called the {\em quotient space of $X$ over $W$}, see e.g.\ \cite{N66}.

 Elements (pairs) from $X\times X$ will be denoted by $\{x,y\}$, where $x,y\in X$.
 A {\em linear relation} in $X$ is a linear subspace of $X\times X$.
 Linear operators can be treated as linear relations via their graphs: each linear operator $T:\dom T\ra X$ in $X$, where $\dom T$ stands for the domain of $T$, is identified with its graph

+For the basic notions and properties of linear relations we refer to \cite{Arens,c,H06}.
+However, we follow here the above mentioned approach proposed in \cite{DS74,DS87,DS87-2}.